LN905 Multilingualism and Global Cultures

 - Transnationalism (language branding and adaptation, cross-cultural interaction, translocalism)

-Following a one-hour session in week 1, the module will be delivered in two-hour sessions in weeks 3, 5, 7, and 9.
-The first four sessions will tackle the topics above, and the week nine session will be run as an essay workshop.
-The seminars will involve comprehension tasks, discussion, and essay planning exercises relating to the topics; the workshop tutorial will offer students the opportunity to present a prospective research question to the group, and to discuss their 3000-word essay planning with their peers and the module tutor.
+LM905 will be delivered as a series of two-hour seminars in weeks 1 - 5, and the two one-hour tutorials in weeks 8 and 10.
+The five seminars will tackle the topics above, and the tutorials will take the form of a formative essay presentation session, and an essay planning and writing workshop.
+The seminars will involve comprehension tasks, discussion, and essay planning exercises relating to the topics; the tutorials will offer students the opportunity to present a prospective research question to the group, and to discuss their 3000-word essay planning with their peers and the module tutor.

 By introducing you to a wide range of established and emerging thought and scientific research in each of these areas, the module will offer important inputs into your conceptualisation of language, and how humans perform it in different settings.
 Moreover, the range of topics is designed to encourage students to delve further into one or more specific areas of personal (and/or dissertation-related) interest, and to be assessed thereon.
 Within the context of the MA in Translation and CulturesLink opens in a new window, this will permit a wider understanding and critical assessment of translation, not only as an artistic form and technical skill, but also as a process of cross-cultural communication, analysis, and understanding.